-The Academy works in partnership with the Parents Association (PA) to raise additional funds through a programme of planned activities.
-The work of the PA has been concentrated on specific events, for example the Christmas Fair, raffles and tombolas, and has by its nature, been largely limited to those immediately associated with the Academy, for example students, staff and parents.
-The Academy has raised funds through the sale of revision guides and other curriculum related resources and has also undertaken specific events, for example students and staff undertaking a Coast to Coast ride.
-The Coast to Coast ride has been more widely visible to the general public with some donations being made from members of the public not normally associated with the school.
+The Academy works in partnership with the Parents' Association (PA) to raise additional funds through a programme of planned activities.
+The work of the PA has been concentrated on specific events, for example the Christmas Fayre, raffles and tombolas, and has by its nature, been largely limited to those immediately associated with the Academy, for example students, staff and parents.
+The Academy has raised funds through the sale of revision guides and other curriculum related resources and has also undertaken specific events.
+However, the impact of the national lockdown and the ongoing impact of Covid-19 has meant that key fundraising events which were planned for the latter half of 2019/20 had to be cancelled.
+Events planned for early 2020/21 have also been cancelled.
+The cancellation of these events has severely limited the opportunities for fundraising which will impact on the ability of the Parents' Association to fund equipment or resources, where the expenditure cannot be met from the main Academy budget.